ReddyChandrika/Unexpected-Failure-of-Windturbine-Detection/README.md

 # Unexpected-Failure-of-Windturbine-Detection
-Deployed machine learning algorithms to detect the early failure of the windturbine before it fails to prevent thye company from losses and deployed with 99% accuracy
+Deployed machine learning algorithms to detect the early failure of the wind turbine before it fails to prevent the company from losses and deployed with 99% accuracy